Barnsley East

-Barnsley East was a constituency in South Yorkshire, from 2010 until 2024.
-This constituency covered parts of the town of Barnsley.
+Barnsley East was a constituency in South Yorkshire, from 1983 to 1997 and again from 2010 to 2024.
+As its name suggests, it covered eastern parts of Barnsley, South Yorkshire as well as surrounding areas.

 Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was replaced (including boundary changes) by Barnsley South, first contested at the 2024 general election.

 Constituency profile

 The seat covered the south-east suburbs of Barnsley and former coal mining areas such as Hoyland, Darfield and Wombwell.
 Its residents were poorer than the UK average.

 History

 The seat was created as Barnsley East in 1983 and later abolished in 1997 to create Barnsley East and Mexborough.
 It was recreated as Barnsley East at the 2010 general election.

 Eight candidates competed for the seat in the 2010 general election; however, the largest two opposition parties failed to gain more than 18.2% each and the winning candidate Michael Dugher managed to obtain 47% of all votes despite the presence of a candidate from the Socialist Labour Party.
 Although the percentage decline in the Labour vote was the largest in the country (at nearly 24%), they still won the seat safely.
 In 2017, Stephanie Peacock succeeded Dugher as MP for Barnsley East.

 Both between 1983 and 1997, and at the 2010 general election, this constituency had been a safe seat for the Labour Party, as indeed was its temporary replacement, Barnsley East and Mexborough.
 After the 2019 general election however, this constituency became a marginal seat, with Labour's vote share dropping by 21.9% and their majority cut to just 8.4% after a strong challenge by the Brexit Party.